Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Data

 \subsection{Station data}

 The wind gust observations $\mathrm{FX}$ were selected from a total of 109 synoptic observation stations (SYNOP), including mountain top stations.
+Please refer to Fig.~\ref{fig:SkillLocMod} in Sect.~\ref{sec:ConstMod} for a map of the corresponding locations.
+Additionally, Fig.~\ref{fig:SkillLocMod} provides an overview over mean wind characteristics at these locations.
 Data are retrieved from the DWD Climate Data Center \citep{cdc}.
 DWD performs basic quality control of the incoming data.
 The stations are selected based on the least number of missing observations between 1995 and 2018.
 The observation time series are available in hourly resolution.

 The two fundamental mechanisms of wind gusts production are shear-driven turbulent wind gusts and convective wind gusts driven by thunderstorm activity \citep{Bradbury94}.
 Given the increased convective activity during the summer months, it is expected that the behavior of wind gust will differ from that observed in winter, when the characteristics of gusts are largely influenced by the occurrence of winter storms.
 Accordingly, the data set employed in this study comprises observations from the warm months between May and October, thus avoiding the need to consider the annual cycle of deep convection.
 Similarly, wind gusts display a pronounced diurnal cycle.
 During nocturnal hours, a stable boundary layer forms and lower wind gust values are observed, whereas stronger peak gusts occur during the convective maximum in the late afternoon.
 To include the peak gusts of the day, our investigation window is focused on the afternoon hours from 13--18 UTC.
 Then, we generate daily time series using the maximum value inside the window for each day.